A Low-rank Method for Parameter-dependent Fluid-structure Interaction Discretizations With Hyperelasticity: Discretization and solution of the matrix-Newton iteration

-With this choice we face, in total, $m=m_1m_2$ different FSI problems.
 Consider a finite element discretization of (\ref{equation_fsi_problem_weak1}) on a triangulation $\Omega_h$, a matching mesh \cite[Definition 5.9]{Ric17} of the domain $\Omega$.
-If $N \in \mathbb{N}$ denotes the number of mesh nodes in $\Omega_h$, the total number of degrees of freedom $M \in \mathbb{N}$ that results after discretization is equal to $M=5N$ if $d=2$ and $M=7N$ if $d=3$ (see \cite[Chapter 3]{WeiBR20_ZAMM}).
+If $N \in \mathbb{N}$ denotes the number of mesh nodes in $\Omega_h$, the total number of degrees of freedom $M \in \mathbb{N}$ that results after discretization is equal to $M=5N$ if $d=2$ and $M=7N$ if $d=3$ (one pressure and $d$ velocities and deformations, see \cite[Chapter 3]{WeiBR20}).
 Similar to the linear case, we first need the discrete differential operator (discretization matrix) $A_0 \in \mathbb{R}^{M \times M}$. $A_0$ discretizes all the linear operators involved in (\ref{equation_fsi_problem_weak1}) with a fixed shear modulus $\mu_s \in \mathbb{R}$ and a fixed kinematic fluid viscosity $\nu_f \in \mathbb{R}$.
 To be clear, restricted to the momentum equation,

 Furthermore, we need the discrete operators $A_1$, $A_2 \in \mathbb{R}^{M \times M}$ such that

 In our discrete finite element space, every unknown